corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/6 - Data Transferring and Messaging.md

 SNS facilitates the broadcasting of messages to multiple subscribers through topics, SQS enables the reliable and scalable queuing of messages between different components of a system, helping to decouple components and manage async communication.
 These two are often used together in AWS architectures to build scalable and resilient distributed applications.
 ### Kinesis => real-time streaming model

+- streaming data v.s. data
+	- streaming data is the data generated at this very now.
+Static/batch data stored and processed in discrete chunks or batches.

 A platform for collecting, processing, and analyzing real-time, streaming data, akin to monitoring and managing the flow of information.
 - **Data streams
 	- Performance